How Our Center for Cognitive Behavioral Therapy in NJ Can Help You

 This evolution shows a growing understanding of the complexity of mental health issues.

-Key Techniques and Strategies Used in Cognitive Behavioral Therapy?
+Key Techniques & Strategies Utilized in Cognitive Behavioral Therapy at TLC

 Cognitive behavioral therapy uses various techniques and strategies.
 These work to help individuals identify and change negative thinking patterns and behaviors.